bobev18/stujeditor/README.md

  - Q: How to implement Undo if triggered on after element change (i.e. Save)
    - undo all changes made since prior Save
    - undo just last field change
- - A: If you apply undo just to the last field, you can keep using Undo to revert all changes for that element i.e. covers both use cases; Alternatively provide two separate undo flavours - 'undo' & 'undo element';
+ - A: If you apply undo just to the last field, you can keep using Undo to revert all changes for that element i.e. covers both use cases; Alternatively provide two separate undo flavors - 'undo' & 'undo element';
  - Q: Should there be multi-select edit, where each field change is applied to all selected fields, while fields that are not altered remain different for the different elements.
  - A: Sure, why not.
-Especially if Undo works.
+Especially if Undo works properly.

 #### OTHER CONSIDERATIONS
 There are too many design issues that creep from the XML structure into the object structure.
 I should create an alternative, using my structures, and adjust the XML feed as needed once I get to that point.